-LAS CRUCES, New Mexico -- In a matter of weeks, the New Mexico Department of Transportation will begin construction on one of the busiest interchanges in town.
+LAS CRUCES, New Mexico -- The New Mexico Department of Transportation will begin construction on one of the busiest interchanges in town on Thursday.

 "I think it might slow down I-25 for a little bit," said Kaimyn Toledo, who relies on the intersection.

 The state will build two massive roundabouts that will replace the entrance and exit ramps on I-25 off of University Avenue.
 The roundabouts will be located north and south of University Avenue on the west end of University.